arihantdaga/mongodb-terraform/Readme.md

 # Mongoterra
 Spin up a mongodb cluster quickly.
 This projects uses Terraform and Ansible to spin up a mongodb cluster.
 Terraform is used to create Digitalocean resources (droplets,firewall etc) Ansible is used to provision these nodes in the cluster.
+By default, the project will spin up a 3 node cluster with MongoDb 5.0

 ## Requirements
 * Terraform